Todo: The Emotional Support Menace

 Mahito can literally see souls, which means he is watching Todo’s soul glow like an unskippable concert while trying to cave his head in.

-And when his technique is gone, when Boogie Woogie is dead and the party trick is over, he does not crumble.
-He adjusts.
-He keeps moving like the rhythm never stopped, because the point was never the swap.
+And when his technique is gone, when Boogie Woogie is dead and the party trick is over, he doesn’t crumble.

 If this is the palate cleanser, the full Shibuya post is the hangover.
 Go there if you want to remember how bad it really gets.